 - La Sirena

-Spain’s Celiac Society lists many regional celiac associations in Spain here — scroll down past the map to the URLs for each.
+Spain’s celiac association lists many regional celiac societies in Spain here—scroll down past the map to the URLs for each.

 Celiacs de Catalunya, which applies to Barcelona, the Costa Brava, and the Costa Dorada regions, has a list of stores and pharmacies selling gluten free items here, and a list of restaurants within the region that serve items safe for celiacs here.